Kitchen Cabinet Lighting Installed

 A junction box for the under cabinet lights and a combination box for an electrical outlet and cable TV

-I used Arlington Industries Remodel Power and Low Voltage Box #LVDR2 for the outlet and a telephone jack under the counter top.
+I used Arlington Industries Remodel Power and Low Voltage Box #LVDR2 for the outlet and a telephone jack under the countertop.

 Rough wiring for kitchen cabinet lights, counter top outlets and a wall switch

-Rough wiring for kitchen cabinet lights, counter top outlets and a wall switch.
+Rough wiring for kitchen cabinet lights, countertop outlets, and a wall switch.

 Low voltage wires roughed-in prior to the installation of the kitchen cabinets